DawidBrylka/rvm-api/docs/Integracja-DRS-RVM.md

 ## Integration

-This document is showing two separate files, where one of them is showing what endpoints should be exposed on each side.
+This document defines two separate files, each specifying the endpoints that should be exposed on either side of the integration.

-The one called [DRS](drs-openapi.yaml) is reffering to part that will be exposed from kaucja.pl side.
+  * [DRS](drs-openapi.yaml) This file defines the API that will be exposed by kaucja.pl.
+It handles communication and data exchange with external systems.

-Second one [RVM](rvm-openapi.yaml) is part that RVM providers should expose in order to DRS be able to communicate with DRS.
+  * [RVM](rvm-openapi.yaml) This file specifies the API that RVM providers should expose.
+This allows DRS to establish a connection and exchange information with RVM systems.

+The purpose of this document is to clearly define how both systems will communicate, ensuring compatibility and seamless integration.

 # API list